-For tips on things like saying your name, see our Everyday Tips.
+For tips on things like saying your name, see Help For Speaking Situations.

 Don't avoid completely

 It can be tempting to sit out Freshers events if the anxiety gets too much.
 But try and mix in.
-In the new episode of our podcast Around The Block, all about Freshers Week, co-host Matty says:
+In an episode of our podcast Around The Block, all about Freshers Week, co-host Matty says:

 If I could give one tip to anybody, it would be go to the Freshers events.
 Just go and if they're crap, then leave.
 You haven't lost anything from doing it and you might gain a whole lot.